10 Things Mare Owners Know

 10 Things you’ll understand if you own a mare:

 Without gender stereotyping, you tend to think that mares will be tidier than geldings- sometimes this is the case but for those of you have a messy mare, I fully sympathise with you.
-Don’t ask me how she does it but pooing 6 foot up the wall is no problem, that nice clean bucket of fresh water?
-Its basically a poop target.
+Don’t ask me how she does it but pooing six foot up the wall is no problem, that nice clean bucket of fresh water?
+It's basically a poop target.
 Remember those nice thick banks you’ve built in your stable?
 Don’t hold your breath, they’ll be flat in the morning.
-I mean, “that’s a nice hay net, it’d be a shame if someone were to rip it down and pee on it…” *cough *my mare *cough *
+I mean, “that’s a nice hay net, it’d be a shame if someone were to rip it down and pee on it…”

 Mares come into season every 21 days.
 Some mares you wouldn’t even notice whereas others turn in to a rider eating, fire breathing dragon!
 The mood swings sky rocket, the attitude stinks and the level of sass is unreal.
 “Oh you wanted a nice peaceful ride?
 Well think again, I’m going to take you to the rodeo!” * bucks before the saddle even touches her back * If you do manage to get the saddle on, everything and I mean EVERYTHING becomes a potential love interest; “that sheep was definitely checking me out, hold tight mum, I’m just going to flash him”.
 And if she’s not flashing anything that moves, she’s going to be peeing.
 You can track me on a hack, all you have to do if follow the pee splashes…

-I don’t know about you, but the urge to plaster your mare in pink from head to hoof is unreal.
-I don’t even like pink.
-It just sort of happens :D and did somebody mention hoof glitter?
+I don’t know about you, but the urge to plaster your mare in pink from head to hoof can be hard to resist.
 Everybody loves a bit of sparkle.
-Matchy matchy sets are a really big thing at the moment so the saddle pad collection is growing, but you can’t have the saddle pad without the matching boots and if you’re going to have the boots then you need the bonnet, it makes sense right?
-You end up leaving the yard like you’ve just stepped out of an equestrian catalogue!
+Matchy matchy sets are all the rage, you can’t have the saddle pad without the matching ear bonnet, right?

 “Oooh is that your foot I’m standing on?
 I totally knew that and now I’m going to press down harder.”